 September 15th 2018 - Engaging With God

 Psalms, Worship & Prayer

 Psalms – Many Christians name Psalms is their favourite book of the Old Testament.
 But what is it about this book that draws so many to it?
 What does its rich poetry, prayers and songs teach us?
 In this session, we will delve into this amazing book to discover more about what it is and how it benefits us in our everyday lives.

-Worship and Prayer – In this session we will delve into two things essential to engaging with God: worship and prayer.
-We will ask the questions what are worship and prayer?
-How do we worship and pray?
-And what often holds us back from truly worshiping and praying?
+Worship – In this session we will delve into something essential to engaging with God: Worship.
+We will ask what is worship?
+How do we worship?
+And what often holds us back from truly worshiping?

 Speaker: Ralph Cunnington – Ralph is the Pastor of City Church Manchester.
-He is also on the Steering Group of City to City UK, represents the FIEC on the Council of Affinity and is also on the Board of UCCF.
-He is passionate about church planting and convenes ‘Plant North’ and co-hosts the Planters Collective in Manchester.
-Ralph recently authored a book on Word and Spirit in preaching titled Preaching with Spiritual Power (2015, Mentor).
+He is also on the Steering Group of City to City UK and is also on the Board of UCCF.

 October 20th 2018 - Following God in a World that Hurts

 Wisdom Literature – In this session we look at the books Job, Proverbs and Ecclesiastes.
 We will seek to get to grips with the main themes that emerge from them.
 Themes such as suffering, guidance and the meaning of life.